offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | `{h}#b00 a<sub>2</sub>` | n<sub>2</sub> | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> | a<sub>1</sub> | n<sub>1</sub> |
    | `{h}#800 a<sub>1</sub>` | n<sub>1</sub> | a<sub>2</sub> | n<sub>2</sub> | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> |

-   In otherwords, cyclically rotating each row right by 1 moves each corresponding "a" to the end but doesn't change the lexicographic ordering of the rows.
+   In other words, cyclically rotating each row right by 1 moves each corresponding *a* to the end but doesn't change the lexicographic ordering of the rows.

    |               |               |               |               |               |               |                         |
    |---------------|---------------|---------------|---------------|---------------|---------------|-------------------------|